 -sunspots (especially during the winter)

--discovering new flowers on houseplants that haven’t bloomed in years
+-finding new flowers on houseplants that haven’t bloomed in a long time

 -my daily soul homework